Shashwatm74/esp32cam-template/README.md

 ## Software

-The software part of the project includes setting up a WiFi server and handling the incoming requests to control the bin's movements and camera.
+The software part of the project includes setting up a WiFi server and handling the incoming requests to control the rover's movements and camera.

 ## Setup